ldutoit/genetic_trade_offs_simulations/README.md

   - [fixSA.netbenefit.R](fixSA.netbenefit.R) .This file defines a function that runs the Wright-Fisher distribution of fitness effects with sexes
   - [core_simulations.R](core_simulations.R) .
 This file runs the simulations an produces the visualisation included in the manuscript.

+A set of example outputs are included in the folder [results](results).